 Why is there a shortage of trained teachers?
 Of all the answers, all too well known to us, two are particularly vexing.
-First, there is a shortage of inspired young a) the American version of the lo people in the Hebrew high schools, the solitary American source from which the Hebrew teachers colleges recruit their prospective students.
+First, there is a shortage of inspired young people in the Hebrew high schools, the solitary American source from which the Hebrew teachers colleges recruit their prospective students.

 Secondly, there is a shortage of inspired students in the teacher training schools.
 The drop out rate in Hebrew teacher colleges was reported by the National Committee on Teacher Education and Welfare of the American Association for Jewish Education to be between 30-43% in 1957-58.
 I would venture to say that this is a rather conservative estimate.
-Moreover, the fact that to begin with, a large percentage of the students in some of the Hebrew teacher colleges are Israelis underscores the seriousness of the prob-
+Moreover, the fact that to begin with, a large percentage of the students in some of the Hebrew teacher colleges are Israelis underscores the seriousness of the problem.